alicemunsal/dohex/DoHex.md

 A component can represent a part of our domain (user, invoice, order, shipping, etc.), or be part of our infrastructure ( authentication, log, email etc.), or be an integration point to a third-party system, (payment api, crm api etc).

 Software architecture is often expressed as a set of diagrams.
-In the design phase, we draw bunch of boxes and lines to create architectural view of our software, but in the end
+In the design phase, we draw bunch of boxes and lines to create architectural view of our software, but in the end we structure our c
 Layered vs Component based graphics
 Code doest reflect design